en

 Website (Japanese only) | Google Maps

-At tea house Oumeian you will also get one of the cheapest sets of green tea and sweets, at only 300 yen it’s a real bargain.
-The tea house is beautiful, traditional Japanese Tatami mat flooring and paper sliding doors, exactly how you would imagine an old Japanese house to look like.
+At Tea House Oumeian, you will also find one of the cheapest sets of green tea and sweets.
+At only 300 yen, it’s a real bargain.
+The tea house is beautiful, with traditional Japanese tatami mat flooring and paper sliding doors—exactly how you would imagine an old Japanese house to look.

 Oumeian (嚶鳴庵)